...

 Europe’s night trains meeting Mediterranean ferries

-2025 is the sweet spot for combining rail and sea.
-The revival of European night trains means you can finish a workday in Berlin, sleep on the Nightjet, and board a ferry from Trieste or Marseille the next morning.
-The romance of 19th-century travel is back—but now with Wi-Fi and USB ports.
-Start with our night trains primer and booking guide.
+2025 is a sweet spot for combining rail and sea.
+The revival of European night trains means you can finish a workday in Berlin, ride the Nightjet overnight, and board a ferry from Trieste, Bari, or Marseille the next morning.
+Instead of sprinting through airports, your travel days become a sequence of walkable transfers: station to sleeper, ferry terminal to apartment.

-Rail passes & ferry discounts: What’s new in 2025
+Rail passes & ferry discounts: what’s new in 2025

-Sustainable Practices for Nomads
+Sustainable practices for nomads

 Local food, refill stations, and cutting plastic

-Staying longer: The best gift to host communities
+Staying longer: the best gift to host communities

 Case Studies: Nomad Itineraries in 2025